AlexGustafsson/cupdate/docs/config.md

 Note that the images are cached _even if not found_.
 That means that when you add, change or remove a logo, you might have to wait for a few minutes before the change shows.
 You can also ask your browser to clean its cache.

+## Adding additional trusted certificates

+When using Cupdate with self-hosted OCI registries served using TLS, it's required to configure trust in the certificates in use.
+This is most commonly done by trusting the root CA.

+Adding a certificate is done by mounting it to the `/etc/ssl/certs` directory inside of Cupdate's container.
+The name of the file does not matter.
+How this is done differs depending on the platform in use.